SuperNEMO-DBD/cadfael-deployment/README.md

 These are most useful if you're running on an unsupported system and want to try testing CadfaelBrew to this.

-# Systems Requirments for CadfaelBrew
+# Systems Requirements for CadfaelBrew
 ## Supported
 As with upstream linuxbrew, only 64bit systems are supported.